chef/chef-web-docs/chef_master/source/server_backup_restore.rst

 restore
 -----------------------------------------------------

 .. tag ctl_chef_server_restore

 The ``restore`` subcommand is used to restore Chef server data from a backup that was created by the ``backup`` subcommand.
 This subcommand may also be used to add Chef server data to a newly-installed server.
 This subcommand:

-* Is currently broken across many versions, so do not use it: `https://github.com/chef/chef_backup/issues/26 <https://github.com/chef/chef_backup/issues/26>`__
 * Requires rsync to be installed on the Chef server prior to running the command
 * Requires a ``chef-server-ctl reconfigure`` prior to running the command
 * Should not be run in a Chef server configuration with an external PostgreSQL database; `use knife ec backup <https://github.com/chef/knife-ec-backup>`__ instead